All or Nothing (film)

-All or Nothing is a 2002 British drama film written and directed by Mike Leigh and starring Timothy Spall, Lesley Manville and a young James Corden.
+All or Nothing is a 2002 British drama film written and directed by Mike Leigh and starring Timothy Spall and Lesley Manville.
 Like much of Leigh's work, the film is set in present-day London, and depicts three working-class families and their everyday lives.

 Synopsis

 The film begins with a day nearing its end.
 Rachel, the daughter in the first family, is shown working in a nursing home.
 Phil, her father, is seen driving people around in his minicab.
 Penny, Rachel's mother, is shown working as a cashier at a Safeway store alongside Maureen, the mother in the second family.
 When Penny leaves work, she cycles home to find her 18-year-old son Rory in a fight with a local boy for taking his football.

 Rory is a lazy, obese, ill-mannered teenager who neither goes to school nor has a job.
 Complications with his obesity arise when after an altercation with a gang of youths playing piggy in the middle, he runs out of breath, begins to hyperventilate and is hospitalized after suffering a heart attack.

 The second family consists of Maureen, another cashier at Safeway, and her daughter Donna, a waitress at a cafe.
 Donna becomes pregnant by her boyfriend Jason despite being on the pill, and this leads to a heated argument among the three characters.

 The third family consists of Ron, who also drives a minicab, his unemployed teenage daughter Samantha, and his wife Carol, an unemployed alcoholic.
 Samantha shows interest in both Jason and Craig, a taciturn young man who seems to stalk her.